MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 ```

 The client driver must also call [**UcmUcsiPpmStart**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmstart) to notify UcmUcsiCx that the driver is ready to receive the IOCTL requests.
+The recommended place to do this is in [**EVT_WDF_DEVICE_PREPARE_HARDWARE**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware) callback routine after the WDFQUEUE for UCSI commands has been registered with UcmUcsiCx using [**UcmUcsiPpmSetUcsiCommandRequestQueue**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmsetucsicommandrequestqueue).
-Conversely, when the driver does not want to process any more requests, it must call [**UcmUcsiPpmStop**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmstop).
+Conversely, when the driver does not want to process any more requests, it must call [**UcmUcsiPpmStop**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ucmucsippm/nf-ucmucsippm-ucmucsippmstop).The recommended place to do this is in [**EVT_WDF_DEVICE_RELEASE_HARDWARE**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdfdevice/nc-wdfdevice-evt_wdf_device_release_hardware) routine.

 ## 4. Handle the IOCTL requests